Business Books for Nutrition Entrepreneurs

 If you feel like you’re spinning your wheels, not making the money you know you are capable of making, or can’t seem to make the widespread impact your ideas deserve, perhaps taking the ‘big leap’ and hiring a business coach is your next step.

-I’ve coached dozens of dietitians in my two programs, THRIVE and STRIVE.
-Whether you’re in the early phase of running your own business, or have been doing it for years, a business coach like me can help you see the possibilities, realize your goals, and keep you accountable along the way.
+I’ve coached dozens of dietitians in my mastermind, STRIVE.
+Whether you’re in the early phase of running your own business or have been doing it for years, I can help you see the possibilities, realize your goals, and keep you accountable along the way.

-My programs open in September each year and run for 10 months.
-If this is just what you need, schedule a discovery call with me today.
+If being part of a paid mastermind is just what you need, schedule a discovery call with me today.

-Download Big Mistakes Early Entrepreneurs Make and receive monthly newsletter!
+Download Big Mistakes Early Entrepreneurs Make and receive my monthly newsletter!